vesko-vujovic/binarytree/README.md

 # Binary Tree
-Implementation of Binary tree in JavaScript by Vesko Vujovic
+Implementation of Binary tree in JavaScript